Salmon Fishing Licence in Canada

 Ontario's Great Lakes support introduced Pacific salmon populations (Chinook, Coho) and Lake trout.
 A Sport fishing licence is required (Conservation licence does not cover salmon).
 Lake Ontario and Lake Huron offer excellent Chinook salmon fishing from April through September.

-To fish for salmon in Ontario, you must hold a Sport fishing licence ($26.57), not a Conservation licence ($8.57).
-The Conservation licence has lower catch limits and restricts some species.
+To fish for salmon in Ontario, you must hold a Sport fishing licence ($26.57 resident), not a Conservation licence ($15.07 resident).
+If you bought a Conservation licence by mistake and catch a salmon, you must release it, so check your licence type before you leave.

 Frequently Asked Questions